H12345555/Contoso-Power-Apps-Project/README.md

 - Or repack into a .zip using Power Platform CLI:
   `pac solution pack --folder ContosoParkingChallenge_1_0_0_3 --zipFile new-solution.zip`

-Questions or want to collaborate?
+Questions?
 Feel free to open an issue!